DeFliTeam/Docker/README.md

 # Installation Instructions

 Please proceed in this order, follow the instructions in each file.
-To obtain your UUID you need to register at http://defli-wallet.bubbleapps.io/:
+To obtain your UUID you need to register at wallet.defli.network

 1) Installation Instructions (Raspberry Pi) Install on RockPi (Other models)
 2) Prepare Application Environment